AmoebeLabs/swiss-army-knife-card-manual/docs/basics/entity-state-converters.md

 | 'multiply()'| `Number`| Multiplies the entity state with the value defined between ().<br> This must be a single number, ie `multiply(1000) to multiply the state by 1.000 |
 | 'divide()'|  `Number` | Divides the entity state with the value defined between (). <br> This must be a single number, ie `divide(100) to divide the state by 100 |

+!!!
+Warning "The parameter must be a single number!
+You cannot use calculations."

 ##:sak-sak-logo: Example Usage

 ### Light brightness slider
 When you use a slider to control the brightness of a light, you need the actual brightness percentage, not the value Home Assistant is using for the state of the brightness, which is 0..255.

-In this case, before :octicons-tag-24: 2.5.1, a `derived_entity` with some JavaScript was needed.
+Before :octicons-tag-24: 2.5.1, a `derived_entity` with some JavaScript was needed to convert to a brightness percentage.
 As of :octicons-tag-24: 2.5.1, the predefined converter `brightness_pct` does the job for you!

 ```yaml linenums="1" hl_lines="8"
   - type: 'custom:swiss-army-knife-card'